DmitriiR/DmitriiR.github.io/README.md

 Hi there !

-Below are some projects and code I have had the pleasure of working on for the last little while.
+At first there are some projects I worked on, followed by ready code/systems I have had the pleasure of writing.
 Feel free to download and enjoy.
-In addition I'm sharing some of my most favorite tricks and systems (bottom of the page), feel free to check those out.

 <!-- Place this tag where you want the button to render. -->